 The Global Property Guide has long been firmly against rent controls, which harm tenants and landlords alike.
 "It is the surest way to destroy a city without bombing it" noted our former chief economist Prince Cruz in The pros and cons of rent control.

+These rent control laws are likely to have a highly unfortunate impact.
 As of 2013, around 57.8% of France’s housing stock belongs to owner-occupiers, which means that almost half France’s population are renting.
 Of primary residences, around 21.8% are privately rented, while 17.3% are socially rented.

 Around 97% of French private rented dwellings have private individual landlords, while only 3% are owned by companies or institutions, according to Dr. Joris Hoekstra, researcher at OTB (TU Delft).